CalcCAMPVrnRates

 - Estimate Haun Stage at Terminal Spikelet

-- Calculate Minimum Vernalisation Saturation to Terminal Spikelet
+- Calculate Minimum Duration from Vernalisation Saturation to Terminal Spikelet

 - Calculate the accumulated phyllochrons at vernalisation saturation for each treatment